List of EastEnders characters introduced in 1987: Derek Taylor

 Derek Taylor, played by Ken Sharrock, is a friendly passer-by who stops to help when the Walford ladies' darts team's coach breaks down on the way to the Isle of Dogs.
 He forms a friendship with Pauline Fowler (Wendy Richard), and follows the team to the Isle of Dogs.
 He is attracted to Pauline, and makes a surprise visit to Walford on 15 September 1987 to see her in the launderette.
-He meets Pauline's husband Arthur (Bill Treacher), and her sister-in-law Kathy Beale, (Gillian Taylforth), and offers her a deal to sell her knitwear.
+He meets Pauline's husband Arthur (Bill Treacher), and her sister-in-law Kathy Beale (Gillian Taylforth), and offers her a deal to sell her knitwear.
 Derek goes back to the Fowlers' house with Pauline.
 Arthur returns home from his allotment and rudely asks Derek to leave.
 Pauline turns him down when he visits again on 17 September, and he leaves Walford.

 Martin Hunter

 Martin Hunter, played by Peter Purves, appears in episodes 278, 279 and 280, first broadcast in October 1987.

 Martin is a television presenter who arrives in Walford to make a documentary about East End life.
-He promises to feature Den Watts (Leslie Grantham) in the documentary, but James Wilmott-Brown (William Boyde) diverts his attention, and introduces Hunter to his chief barmaid Angie Watts (Anita Dobson), and tries to get the documentary focused on his wine bar, The Dagmar.
-Wilmott-Brown introduces Hunter to Colin Russell (Michael Cashman), as one of the new breed of people in Albert Square, and Pauline Fowler (Wendy Richard), as one of the older type of people in the square.
+He promises to feature Den Watts (Leslie Grantham) in the documentary, but James Willmott-Brown (William Boyde) diverts his attention, and introduces Hunter to his chief barmaid Angie Watts (Anita Dobson), and tries to get the documentary focused on his wine bar, The Dagmar.
+Willmott-Brown introduces Hunter to Colin Russell (Michael Cashman), as one of the new breed of people in Albert Square, and Pauline Fowler (Wendy Richard), as one of the older type of people in the square.

 When the documentary is aired, the residents of Walford are horrified at how Hunter has misrepresented them.